jasongrimes/grimesit-mm/_pages/about.md

 Though I have no employees, there’s no such thing as a one-man band in business or technology.
 I turn to my network of friends and experts in systems, design, development, and business as each solution requires.

 I'm a fixer.
 A pragmatist.
-I like to solve problems--the more challenging, the better.
+I like to solve problems--the harder the better.

 Is there a problem I can solve for you?
-Then please [contact me](/contact/).
+[Contact me](/contact/).